Wedding Reception

 These little touches add personality and help spark conversation umong guets!

-Nope its not idea however sometimes it does just happen.
+Nope its not ideal however sometimes it does just happen.
 Here are some ideas of making your guest feel welcomed and celebrated on their special day & your wedding day.